LearnersGuild/guide/Phases/Interviews/README.md

 # Phase Interviews

-This document explains how phase interviews will work.

 To learn what each phase interview will cover and how to prepare, see the phase-specific interview pages:

 - [Phase 2](./Phase_2.md)